 Work for the U.S. Census Bureau

-The U.S. Census Bureau is hiring for a variety of positions to help with the 2020 Census.
-To be eligible, you must be 18 years old, have a valid Social Security number and be a U.S. citizen.
-The pay rate for a census taker position in Hennepin County is $20 per hour.
+The U.S. Census Bureau is hiring for part-time, temporary positions to help with the 2020 Census.
+To be eligible, you must be 18 years old, have a valid Social Security number and eligible to work legally in the United States.
+The pay rate for a census taker position in Hennepin County is $27.50 per hour.

-To learn more or apply only, visit the 2020 Census jobs webpage.
+To learn more or apply, visit the 2020 Census jobs webpage.

 Commit to be Counted is a tool that lets local organizations communicate directly with Minnesotans about the upcoming 2020 census.
 The purpose of the tool is to ensure that the 2020 census counts every Minnesotan, and ensure all Minnesotans are represented and receive their fair share of federal dollars.
 Individuals and organizations can submit contact information to received census updates from the St. Louis Park complete count committee.
 Data collected from the form is strictly confidential, and only used by the city for limited census updates tailored for St. Louis Park.